Lara Trump Rocks Bikini On Baby Luke’s First Boat Ride

 “You look amazing – all your working out pays off,” another fan wrote.

-A few other fans chimed in asking Lara to share her workout secrets while some hecklers made the post political, using the comments section to comment on her father-in-law, Donald Trump.
+A few other fans chimed in asking Lara to share her workout secrets, while some hecklers made the post political, using the comments section to comment on her father-in-law, Donald Trump.

 “Going out on a limb here, but what the heck is your workout?!
 Amazing.”